getml/getml.com/docs/install/packages/linux.md

 ```bash
 ./getML
 ```
-If a global installation is sucessful, getML is added to `/usr/local/bin` which should be on already on `PATH` on every distribution.
+If a global installation is successful, getML is added to `/usr/local/bin` which should be on already on `PATH` on every distribution.
 If the Engine was installed to the user home directory, you can add the installation directory to your `PATH` variable if you want to call the getML [CLI][cli] from anywhere.

 ```bash
 export PATH=$PATH:/path/to/getml-1.5.0-ARCH-community-edition-linux